-The firm may provide services related to the preparation of accounting records and financial statements to an audit client that is not a public interest entity where the services are of a routine or mechanical nature, so long as any self-review threat created is reduced to an acceptable level.
-Examples of such services include -
+- 290.168 The firm may provide services related to the preparation of accounting records and financial statements to an audit client that is not a public interest entity where the services are of a routine or mechanical nature, so long as any self-review threat created is reduced to an acceptable level.
+Services that are routine or mechanical in nature require little to no professional judgment from the professional accountant.
+Some examples of such services are - (a) Preparing payroll calculations or reports based on clientoriginated data for approval and payment by the client;

-- (a) Providing payroll services based on client-originated data; - (b) Recording transactions for which the client has determined or approved the appropriate account classification; - (c) Posting transactions coded by the client to the general ledger; - (d) Posting client-approved entries to the trial balance; and - (e) Preparing financial statements based on information in the trial balance.
+- (b) Recording recurring transactions for which amounts are easily determinable from source documents or originating data, such as a utility bill where the client has determined or approved the appropriate account classification; - (c) Recording a transaction for which the client has already determined the amount to be recorded, even though the transaction involves a significant degree of subjectivity; - (d) Calculating depreciation on fixed assets when the client determines the accounting policy and estimates of useful life and residual values; - (e) Posting client-approved entries to the trial balance; and - (f) Preparing financial statements based on information in the client-approved trial balance and preparing the related notes based on client-approved records.